This guide provides some basic information on how deep cycle batteries work, some of the associated terminology and different chemistry types.

 Among conventional deep cycle batteries, the flooded battery is the most common, which is similar to the standard lead acid battery in your car.
 The gel batteries, as the name suggests, have a gel-like substance in them and the AGM batteries consist of acid suspended in a glass mat separator.

-While Flooded, AGM and gel batteries are used most frequently in off-grid scenarios; next generation lithium-ion battery systems will experience significant uptake among grid-connected households in Australia.
+While Flooded, AGM and gel batteries are used most frequently in off-grid scenarios; next generation lithium-ion battery systems will experience significant uptake among grid-connected households in Australia – and off-grid too.

 Up until recently there were two ways batteries were generally rated: volts and amps.